Formation of the Leongatha Cycling Club

 By the early 1970’s, the Leongatha Cycling Club was looking for a site to build a Velodrome, as the Club had been holding their racing on the gravel track around the perimeter of the Football oval in the Leongatha Recreation Reserve.

-Club members were keen to have their own dedicated Velodrome and began working in many different ways to build up the necessary funds.
+Club members were keen to have a dedicated Velodrome and began working in many different ways to build up the necessary funds.
 A couple of notable efforts were made by Cedric Wilson who began collecting Aluminium cans to recycle and Norm Geary cutting and selling firewood from his farm.
-The old newspapers for recycling had previously been collected from the Newsagents by the Pony Club were now collected by members as another valuable source of revenue and it is still continuing in 2015.
+The old newspapers for recycling that had previously been collected from the Newsagents by the Pony Club were now collected by members as another valuable source of revenue and still continues in 2019.
 The Club also ran dances, fancy-dress balls and dinners.
 All the members’ efforts had proved to be very valuable towards the Club’s fund-raising, which had accumulated to about $8,000 in the bank.

 The first suggestion for a suitable location for a Velodrome was in the Industrial Estate, where the BMX track was ultimately built.
 A second suggestion was that it be built in Hughes St., where Knox’s have their depot.

 The lower Oval had a cricket pitch and it was still being used by the Show Society to show animals and machinery.
-There were sheep yards and a dip and it was also being used for car parking.
+There were sheep yards and a dip; it was also being used for car parking.

-At a meeting with the various sporting Club’s in the town, including the Football and Cricket Clubs’, no one had enough money available to put into a major project, except the Cycling Club, who had the $8,000 from the fund-raising.
+At a meeting with the various sporting Club’s in the town, including the Football and Cricket Clubs’, no one had enough money available to put into a major project, except the Cycling Club who had the $8,000 from the fund-raising.
 This gave the Club the advantage to apply for a grant available from Premier Cain’s Labor Government, under the “Regional Employment Development” (R.E.D.) scheme.
-The Shire of Woorayl also put up money, and the Cycling Club pledged to put in cash and labour as their contribution, to make the project viable.
+The Shire of Woorayl also contributed money; the Cycling Club pledged to put in cash and labour as their contribution to make the project viable.

-The earthworks were done by the Shire outdoor staff and it required a lot compacting to stabilise the site before the concrete slabs could be laid.
+The earthworks were done by the Shire outdoor staff, and the site required a lot compacting to stabilise before the concrete slabs could be laid.
 Under each slab on the banking, Club members had the unenviable job of hand digging five large foundation holes.
-A concreter from Dandenong won the contract to provide and lay the concrete track.
+A Dandenong concreter won the contract to provide and lay the concrete track.
 All went well, except for two concrete panels that were rejected by Keith Godridge as being not up to specification and were re-poured.

-After the track was laid, Club members with an agreement with the Shire engineer that work would be of a high standard commenced the task of fencing.
+After the track was laid Club members with an agreement with the Shire engineer that work would be of a high standard the task of fencing commenced.
 All of this was done at working bees and sometimes after work of an evening.

-The Velodrome was completed early in 1979 and it was decided to have an opening day.
-At the time there were no lights so it had to be during the day.
-Firstly, it was decided to be a Club race, then a Combine, then an Open.
+The Velodrome was completed early in 1979, and it was decided to have an opening day.
+At the time, there were no lights, so it had to be during the day.
+At first, it was decided to be a Club race, then a Combine, finally deciding on an Open.

 The Victorian Amateur Cycling Union (VACU) suggested that Leongatha Cycling Club could have an Open race because that date was available.
 The Club chose the Open and contacted as many riders as they knew in Melbourne.
 The Club was getting a fairly good response.
 Terry Watchorn contacted his riding friend Stuart Doyle, who had a part-time job of calling cycle racing to ask if he would call the racing at the Open.
 Stuart happened to be at the airport picking up Kenrick Tucker, who had flown in from Rockhampton to be a guest at a Brunswick Junior Cycling Clinic, run by Stuart Doyle. (then later by Alan Grindal) Terry negotiated with Stuart to get Kenrick Tucker to come back the following week and ride at the Open.
 Kenrick agreed; providing LCC paid the airfare.